datacommonsorg/docsite/api/rest/v1/bulk_observations_series_linked.md

 # /v1/bulk/observations/series/linked

-Returns [observations](/glossary.html#observation) of multiple [variables](/glossary.html#variable) for entities linked to a parent entity by the same property.
+Returns [observations](/glossary.html#observation) of multiple [variables](/glossary.html#variable) for entities linked to an ancestor entity by the same property.

-This is useful for retrieving observations for all places within a parent place.
+This is useful for retrieving observations for all places within an ancestor place.
 For example, this could be getting the population of women for all states in the United States.

 <div markdown="span" class="alert alert-info" role="alert" style="color:black; font-size: 0.8em">
    <span class="material-icons md-16">info </span><b>Note:</b><br />